scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Backup and restore

-You should enable the automatic backup feature and PITR feature in the backend database.
+You should enable the automatic backup feature and point-in-time recovery (PITR) feature in the backend database.
 For details, see [Set up a database for ScalarDB/ScalarDL deployment](./SetupDatabase.md).

 ## Production checklist: Client applications that access ScalarDB Cluster